matthewmueller/socrates/Readme.md

     }
   },
   {
-    type: 'change user.settings',
+    type: 'user:settings:change',
     payload: { theme: 'blue' }
   }
 })
 ```

-If you don't like this approach, you can always just pass your custom reducer
-function into Socrates.
+If you don't like this approach, you can always just pass your custom reducer function into Socrates.

 ## API